 How Does Acupuncture Work?

-These meridians crisscross the whole body, much like the underground crisscrosses London.
-Each acupoint is like a station on the channel and has an associated health property.
-By stimulating the acupoint with a needle or finger, it elicits a healing response somewhere else in the body.
+The acupuncture points are located across the whole body, from head to toe.
+Each acupoint is connected to another by a channel called a meridian.
+By stimulating specific points with a needle or finger, it elicits a healing response somewhere else in the body.
 Acupuncture to treat a wide range of health problems.

 A more modern theory that originated in Korea using advanced science has found these meridians within the lymphatic system.
 They were missed by anatomists hundreds of years ago.
-It's believed that the insertion of a pin along the lymphatic system creates a healing response within the immune system.
+It's believed that the insertion of a needles along the lymphatic system creates a healing response within the immune system.